SA-Java-CCSW/CYBR8420ProjectTeammates/submissions/Project-Proposal.md

 > *Scenario: Student register with storing in TEAMMATES any 'sensitive' data such as credit card numbers and passwords.*

 ### Security Features
-Since TEAMMATES is made up of many moving parts, it has various layers of security.

-_User Authentication_: to protect data flow from unauthorized users and modifications.
+All user data of Teammates are stored in Google servers and are protected by the same security mechanisms that protect Google data.
+Following is a further description of the features:

+_User Authentication_: Authentication services for student accounts rely on google account authentication.
+Also, instructor can apply for free instructor account at http://teammatesv4.appspot.com/request.jsp.
+Students can submit responses and view published responses using the unique links TEAMMATES emails them, without having to login or signup.

-_Authorization_: This refers to the process of identifying whether the requesting user is allowed to execute the request.
-It involves 5 sub-parts:
+_Authorization_: This refers to the process of identifying whether the user is allowed to execute the operations.
+It involves 4 sub-parts:
-*	Secured resources
-*	Privilege
+*	Fine grained access control
 *	Permissions (set of privileges)
-*	Role (student or instructor)
+*	Role (named set of permission)
 *	User

-_Auditing_: Logs almost all activities that take place in the system so as to assist analysis in case of anomalies.

 ### Motivations